-The foundation encourages scientific education through art with such initiatives as an annual calendar and commissions for original art videos, environmental sculpture, and paintings.
-The Mianatra Center for Lemur Studies houses LCF’s art collection, which includes lemur-themed work by such artists as Jean Blackburn, Craig Rubadoux, Judy North, Joseph Santore, Barbara Sandler, and Alexis Rockman.
-In 2014, Art Center Sarasota mounted an exhibit from the LCF collection, Vanishing.
+The Lemur Conservation Foundation builds awareness about and inspires action to protect endangered lemurs and their habitat through art.
+The Mianatra Center for Lemur Studies houses LCF’s art collection, which includes lemur-themed work by such artists as Jean Blackburn, Craig Rubadoux, Judy North, Joseph Santore, Barbara Sandler, and Alexis Rockman, as well as LCF founder and artist Penelope Bodry-Sanders.

-MadagaSCARS is a poignant five minute flash animation created by Camille Wainer (camillewainer.com) in collaboration with the Lemur Conservation Foundation that captures the urgent environmental and social issues that threaten the future of wildlife and humans on the island of Madagascar.
+⋅ MadagaSCARS, an award-winning 5-minute flash animation created by artist Camille Wainer that captures the urgent environmental and social issues that threaten the future of wildlife and humans on the island of Madagascar.

 ⋅ An “AesthetoBlitz” with faculty from long-time partner Ringling College of Art and Design (RCAD); 11 instructors spent a day at the reserve observing our free-ranging lemurs in their forest habitat, inspiring artwork that they created to illicit empathy and action for these endangered primates.

 A significant outcome of the AesthetoBlitz was the compassion and enthusiasm of RCAD Computer Animation instructor George Cwirko-Godyki.
 Along with curator and LCF Art Committee member Mark Ormond, Cwirko-Godyki inspired another collaboration with RCAD to bring the first World Lemur Festival to Sarasota.
 In 2018, RCAD hosted the event on its campus at the Alfred R. Goldstein Library, with a juried lemur-themed art exhibit among the highlights.